What should you think about before starting therapy?

 It’s not easy to choose one person from amongst so many but it is worth taking a little time over as you and they will be spending time together, week on week, with you talking about things that worry you, have gone wrong for you, about the things you’re passionate and care about.
 The conversation is about you, and intimate personal conversation at that.

-Is it important, or not at all important, that they have a photo, that you like the look of the person you will spend such important time with over the coming months?
+For example, is it important, or not at all important, that they have a photo, that you like the look of the person you will spend such important time with over the coming months?

 What does the therapist say – about their work; how they think about clients; themselves and their own history.
 Of most relevance, how do you feel after reading what they’ve said?